JulioPDX/JulioPDX.github.io/juliopdx/content/posts/csfne.md

 ---
 title: "Codespaces for Network Engineers and Educators"
 date: 2024-11-25T15:08:58-07:00
-draft: true
+draft: false
 toc: true
 mermaid: true
 images:
-- /blog/images/greg-rakozy.jpg
+- /blog/images/csfne/yanapi-senaud.jpg
 tags:
   - OSPF
   - GitHub
   - Arista
   - Marp
   - Containerlab
+  - VSCode
 ---

 ## Introduction

 Can you believe it's been almost a year since my last blog?
 It's incredible how fast time flies.
-Thank you all for continuing to read the blog and share it with engineers in the community.
+Thank you all for continuing to read the blog and sharing it with engineers in the community.
 I can't thank you enough for all the support and encouragement I've received on this journey.

 This blog is going to take a bit of a turn.
 I usually write in the form of a tool I have used or been presented with and think, "This is incredible; more people should know about it."
 My other perspective is, "Can I explain this thing in a somewhat more consumable way."
 This stems from the idea that to really challenge your understanding, teach.

 Teaching leads us to the idea behind this blog.
 I was recently at AutoCon 2 by [Network Automation Forum](https://networkautomation.forum/) (great event) and I met an interesting individual from New Mexico.
 I won't say their name publicly, but let's call them Bob for this blog.
-Bob is an instructor at a college and teaches young future engineers all things networking.
+Bob is an instructor at a college and teaches future engineers about all things networking.
 Their students go through Introductory courses (think CCNA level).
 However, Bob has an interesting challenge: they want their students to continue learning advanced networking concepts.
 Bob has a tight budget (if any) and would like to avoid managing a fleet of resources to manage students' lab environments.

 You all know Containerlab was at the forefront of my mind.
 Containerlab and a concept a colleague of mine has been working on to build reproducible labs with GitHub Codespaces got my brain spinning on a possible solution for Bob and their students.